micknudsen/vartriage/README.md

 vartriage --triage_vcf mutect2.vcf.gz --evidence_vcfs strelka.snvs.vcf.gz,strelka.indels.vcf.gz | bgzip -c > triaged.vcf.gz
 ```

 Note that multi-allelic variants are not supported by `vartriage`.
-It is thus recommended to first process input VCF files using `bcftools -m- foo.vcf.gz`, which splits multi-allelic variants into biallelic variants.
+It is thus recommended to first process input VCF files using `bcftools norm -m- foo.vcf.gz`, which splits multi-allelic variants into biallelic variants.

 The recommended way to install `vartriage` is by using conda:
 ```